 There’s actually been some huge benefits that arose from me struggling to meet my commitments and incorporate so many new responsibilities into my days throughout the last nearly two years.

-The most important benefit is my two assistants, Tamar and Christina, who are both amazingly competent and talented and have kept this blog going for the past several months.
+The most important benefit is growing my team of amazingly competent and talented women who help keep this blog going.
 You’ll notice that they answer the majority of questions asked on blog posts and social media posts.
 It was hard for me to give up so much of my direct interactions with all of you, but this was also a way for me to guarantee that every comment and post would get read and responded to, when it became too big of a task for me to manage by myself.
-Tamar and Christina actually do a very wide range of “behind the scenes” tasks related to keeping this blog up and running, and I truly do not know what I would do without them.
+My team actually does a very wide range of “behind the scenes” tasks related to keeping this blog up and running, and I truly do not know what I would do without them.

 I’m also now looking for interns, especially anybody with science backgrounds, who would like to help with literature searches and research for blog posts.
 If you’re interested, please contact my team at [email protected] with an introduction and your credentials.